Frequently Asked Questions

 Great question!
 At Planswell, a financial plan shows you the absolute best thing to do with your money every month so you can enjoy the highest possible standard of living for the rest of your life.

-Not exactly.
+Not exactly (although we do have an awesome budget calculator for that).
 We won’t tell you to spend less on the things you enjoy.
 You can save as much or as little as you wish, and we’re like a crystal ball that shows you exactly what that means in terms of when you can retire and how much income you can expect in retirement.
 We hope you’ll take advantage of this rare insight to make the financial decisions that will make you happiest.